iboutsikas/iboutsikas.github.io/docs/6.2.0/configuration.md

 ## Choosing a blog layout
 Hydejack features two layouts for showing your blog posts.

 *   The `list` layout only shows the title and groups the posts by year of publication.
 This layout is recommended for blogs with a smaller number of posts and infrequent updates.
+You can also used it for an "archive" page.
 [Demo][posts].

 *   The `blog` layout is a traditional blog layout that is paginated and shows the title and an excerpt of each post.
 This layout is recommended for blogs with a large number of posts and frequent updates.
 [Demo][blog].

-In order to use either layout, open `index.html` in the root folder and change the `layout` property in the front matter, e.g.
+In order to use either layout, open `index.html` (or `index.md`) in the root folder and change the `layout` property in the front matter, e.g.

 ~~~yml
 ---